Pedrogf03/Pedrogf03/README.md

 # 🫡 Hey, I'm Pedro!

-### I'm a junior developer trying to make my path trough this complicated but wonderful world!
+### I'm a junior developer trying to make my path through this complicated but wonderful world of technology!

+## 👨‍🎓 About Me

+- 🎓 Education: Technician in Web Application Development (DAW), Mobile Application Development (DAM), and Cybersecurity.
+- 💼 Currently interested in: backend development with Java Spring Boot and mobile apps with Flutter.
+- 🧠 Learning: Angular and software architecture best practices.
+- 🎮 Hobbies: video games and technology.

+From building my first simple website to deploying real-world projects with Spring Boot, I've grown by experimenting, failing, and learning.
+I believe in writing clean code, continuous learning, and building meaningful software.

+---

 ## 🧰 Tech Stack